 Child Development for CDA and Assessment Preparation

-Delta College LifeLong Learning in partnership with the Great Start To Quality Resource Center Eastern Region is now offering a 120 hour comprehensive training opportunity to assist candidates in obtaining their CDA credential.
+Delta College LifeLong Learning in partnership with the Great Start To Quality Resource Center Eastern Region is now offering a 120 hour comprehensive training opportunity to assist candidates in obtaining their CDA credential™.
 A Child Development Associate (CDA) is an individual who has successfully completed the CDA assessment process and has been awarded the Child Development Associate (CDA) Credential™.
-CDAs are able to meet the specific needs of children and work with parents and other adults to nurture children's physical, social, emotional, and intellectual growth in a child development framework.
+As a CDA, you will be able to meet the specific needs of children and work with parents and other adults to nurture children’s physical, social, emotional, and intellectual growth in a child development framework.
+Earning the CDA Credential has many advantages including motivating you towards continuing education and providing you with a platform for professional and career opportunities.
+Many view the CDA Credential as an instrument for career advancement in the early childhood care and education profession.
+The CDA Council works to ensure that it is a credible and valid credential, recognized by the profession as a vital part of a coordinated system of professional development.
 This course is designed for those interested in preparing for the Child Development Associate (CDA) Assessment.

 This course is designed for those interested in preparing for the Child Development Associate (CDA) Assessment and fulfills Step 1 of the credentialing process of 120 hours of professional education.

-This course is set up in a blended format with the following components:
+This course is set up in a blended (face-to-face & online) format with the following components:

-- 59.5 hours of independent on-line study including textbook readings, exercises, and peer discussion boards
+- 107 hours of blended classroom instruction and independent online study including group activities, textbook readings, exercises, and peer discussion boards

 - 13 hours of "CDA 2.0" Competency Standards Book assembly